 Personalization is another key benefit of UGC.
 User-generated content helps you discover what makes your users excited to create content and engage with your brand and analyze this data to provide perfect personalization into your marketing initiatives.
 As a result, your brand can easily build an online community with loyal customers who are willing to share their happy experiences with other audiences.

-Best practices for user-generated content in 2020
+Best practices for user-generated content

 #1 Be Original